Izurii/Lenovo-Y720-KB-Led-Controller/README.md

 sudo dpkg -i y720-kb-led-controller-x.deb
 ```

-# How to grant access to Hidraw and Input device automatically (hidraw device is used for controlling the leds and the input device is used to detect the hotkey Fn+Space)
+# How to grant access to Hidraw and Input device automatically

+Hidraw device is used for controlling the leds and the input device is used to detect the hotkey Fn+Space.

-Create a file called `/etc/udev/rules.d/99-any-name-you-want.rules`:
+Create a file called `/etc/udev/rules.d/99-any-name-you-want.rules` and write this to the file

 ```
 SUBSYSTEM=="hidraw", ATTRS{name}=="ITE33D1:00", MODE="0666"
 SUBSYSTEM=="input", ATTRS{name}=="*Keyboard*", ATTRS{id/vendor}=="048d", ATTRS{id/product}=="c100", MODE="0666"
 ```

-Reboot.
+Reboot your PC or use this command to reload and trigger the new udev rules `sudo udevadm control --reload-rules && sudo udevadm trigger`

 # How to build it yourself